 They have a small gift shop selling books, plus some free pamphlets and booklets with information about walking tours.

-For details about hours and exhibits, see the Workers Arts and Heritage home page at http://www.wahc-museum.ca
+For details about hours and temporary exhibits, see the Workers Arts and Heritage home page at http://www.wahc-museum.ca

 Wellington County Museum - This building is a former poorhouse.
 Part of the exhibits tell the story of its former residents and the way the issues of homeless and poverty were handled in the past.